 Our panelists talked about pairing cigars and sake.
 Rajan Rengasamy not only is Habano Sommelier judge for his country, the UAE, but also became Sake Sommelier of the year in 2013.
-And CH is pursuing a PhD in Sensory Science based on his previous experience in winemaking, including several formal degrees of Viticulture and Enology.
 We learnt a lot from them in a recent discussion in the Cigar Sense Member Facebook group.
 We want to share with you some highlights of that discussion, so you can also experiment this type of pairing, or share with us your experiences.

 According to the Japanese Sake Makers Association “Sake is an alcoholic beverage brewed primarily from rice and water.
 It resembles white wine in appearance, ranging from almost transparent to slightly yellow.
 The 13%–17% alcohol content of many sake varieties is slightly higher than that of wine, but sake also has a mild taste with little acidity, bitterness or astringency.
 In terms of chemical composition, sake extract (consisting mostly of residual sugars) contains a comparatively high percentage of glucose and significant levels of nitrogenous components and amino acids, but little organic acid.”